Martonai/Project-Skidrow/First Project/docs/requirement_spec.md

 ## Dream System
 The application is intended to replace the current system with a more structured and traceable system.
 Application is avaible on Android mobilphones.
-The application has a registration interface, where employees and employers can register to the application, and they have different privileges.
+The application has a login interface, where employees and employers can login to the application, and they have different privileges.

 ## Functional requirements